What is halitosis?

 Halitosis is often caused by poor oral hygiene and bacteria in the mouth.
 Bacteria in the mouth produce a combination of organic acids that break down the dead and dying cells from food particles remaining in the mouth, leaving waste products on the teeth.
 This waste creates an unpleasant odor.
 When these odors are expelled, halitosis occurs.

 - Gum disease

 - Dry mouth and decreased salivary flow

-- Chronic health conditions:– Chronic health conditions such as chronic sinusitis, respiratory tract infection, diabetes, liver and kidney problems, gastrointestinal discomfort can also lead to bad breath.
+- Chronic health conditions like sinusitis, respiratory tract infection, diabetes, liver and kidney ailments, and gastrointestinal discomfort

 Treatment for halitosis depends on the underlying cause.
 If your bad breath is caused by poor oral hygiene, following good oral hygiene practices may be enough to freshen your breath.

 If your bad breath is caused by an underlying condition, halitosis treatment may be more complex.
 Talk to your dentist about treatment options for bad breath.

 Following good oral hygiene habits like brushing, flossing, and rinsing with mouthwash and visiting your dentist regularly can help prevent halitosis and other oral health problems.
 When your dentist determines that your halitosis is caused by tooth decay or gum disease, treatment may include professional dental cleanings, home oral health care, and restorative dental treatments such as fillings, crowns, and dental implants.

 If your bad breath is caused by a dry mouth condition, your dentist may recommend a mouth rinse, mouth spray, or toothpaste with an antibacterial ingredient.
 You may also be advised to stay hydrated by drinking more water.